flatcar-archive/flatcar-docs/docs/installing/cloud/azure.md

 cat cl.yaml | docker run --rm -i ghcr.io/flatcar-linux/ct:latest -platform azure > ignition.json
 ```

-## Use the Azure HyperV PTP RTC instead of NTP for time synchronisation
+## Use the Azure Hyper-V Host for time synchronisation instead of NTP

-By default, Flatcar container Linux uses [`systemd-timesyncd`](https://www.freedesktop.org/software/systemd/man/systemd-timesyncd.service.html) for date and time synchronisation.
+By default, Flatcar container Linux uses [`systemd-timesyncd`](https://www.freedesktop.org/software/systemd/man/systemd-timesyncd.service.html) for date and time synchronization, using an external NTP server as the source of accurate time.
-Azure provides an alternative option for keeping time - a [virtual RTC device using the precision time protocol (PTP)](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/time-sync).
+Azure provides an alternative for accurate time - a [PTP](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/time-sync) clock source that surfaces Azure Host time in Azure guest VMs.
+Because Azure Host time is rigorously maintained with high precision, it’s a good source against which to synchronize guest time.
-Unfortunately, `systemd-timesyncd` does not support PTP devices (or any other RTC hardware) at this point - though a [feature request](https://github.com/systemd/systemd/issues/22828) for this exists.
+Unfortunately, systemd-timesyncd doesn’t support PTP clock sources,  though there is an [upstream feature request](https://github.com/systemd/systemd/issues/22828) for adding this.
-To work around this missing feature and to use the HyperV RTC, we can employ [`chrony`](https://chrony.tuxfamily.org/) in an [`alpine`](https://alpinelinux.org/) container to keep time.
+To work around this missing feature and to use Azure's PTP clock source, we can employ [`chrony`](https://chrony.tuxfamily.org/) in an [`alpine`](https://alpinelinux.org/) container to synchronise time.
-Since `alpine` is relentlessly optimised for size, the container will merely take about 16MB of disk space.
+Since alpine is relentlessly optimised for size, the container will merely take about 16MB of disk space.
-Here's a configuration snippet to create a minimal `chrony` container during provisioning, and use it instead of `systemd-timesyncd`:
+Here's a configuration snippet to create a minimal chrony container during provisioning, and use it instead of systemd-timesyncd:

 ```yaml
 storage: